ntqThuong/TTTotNghiep/README.md

 - Repository, Unit of work

 ## About:
-The eProject.Onion Project was developed by [Trịnh Xuân Vinh Quy](https://www.facebook.com/Vhquy).
+The eProject.Onion Project was developed by [Nguyễn Thị Quỳnh Thương](https://www.facebook.com/ntqthuong/).